 Davis S. Crockett, Models for Designing and Implementing a Successful Program.

 Please review the College-wide Advising Policy and the Academic Advising Agreement below to understand the role and expectations of both the student and advisor.

 All students are assigned a faculty advisor based on their major.
-Students who are “Open Options” are advised by the Student Development Specialist.
-It is the student’s responsibility to take the initiative to ensure he/she is on track with satisfying graduation requirements.
+Students who are “Undeclared Business” are advised by the Coordinator for Undergraduate Advising.
+It is the student’s responsibility to ensure they are on track with satisfying graduation requirements.
 The advisor helps the student in this process by providing information, guidance, and by making appropriate referrals.
-Your advisor’s name is listed in PAWS.
+Your advisor’s name is listed on the right side of your Student Center in PAWS.
 Students should review their “Academic Requirements” report in PAWS to determine which courses still need to be completed.
-If a student is interested in a different major/minor, he/she can utilize the “What-If Report” option in PAWS to review the major/minor requirements.
+If a student is interested in a different major/minor, they can utilize the “What-If Report” option in PAWS to review the major/minor requirements.

 When meeting with your advisor, be prepared for your appointment.
 Bring your major check sheet with you, filled out with the courses you have taken.
-Review your major requirements and map out your four year plan (use Four-Year Sequence plans for assistance).
+Review your major requirements and map out your four year plan.
 Prepare a tentative schedule for the upcoming semester.

 It is strongly advised that students create a preliminary ‘game plan’ for their courses well in advance.
-The business curriculum builds on itself so that many of the introductory courses serve as a foundation for higher level courses.
-Thus, students should review prerequisites for ALL of their required courses, not just those in an upcoming semester.
+The business curriculum builds on itself so that many of the introductory courses serve as a foundation for upper level coursework.
+Students should review prerequisites for ALL of their required courses, not just those in an upcoming semester.